 - Expedites client’s response

-- Increases the transparency of work
+- Increases the transparency in project management

 - Improves productivity and efficiency of the organization

-- Helps to focus on the objectives, goals and outputs
+- Helps to focus on the objectives, goals, and outputs

 - Helps to optimize resources and costs